Daniel-Gelfand/CostManagerDesktopApplication/README.md

 - The View object holds the reference for the ViewModel object.
 The ViewModel object holds the references for the View object and the Model object.
 - The UI developed using a LayoutManager object that controls the size and the location of every component.
 The only exception for this guideline can be small dialog/frame
   windows (e.g. login small window).
+- Developing The Unit Tests for The Model.
+- Developing the model that uses the database.
+This model will be used on the client-side.
+The database managed by MySQL.